Common Problems in Contracts and How You Can Avoid Them

 Excluding Liability for Personal Injury and Death

 So, can a disclaimer exclude liability for personal injury or death?
-The short answer is no. Excluding liability for personal injury and death is a common mistake made in contractual agreements.
+The short answer: no. Many people mistakenly try to exclude liability for personal injury and death in contracts.
 As per the Unfair Contract Terms Act 1977, a business cannot exclude liability for death or personal injury as a result of negligence.

 Neglecting Legal Advice

 A common mistake made by eager, doe-eyed entrepreneurs is not engaging a lawyer to review their agreements.
-Contract law is a minefield and without understanding the basic principles, you run the risk of inserting terms that may be deemed void or unenforceable.
-The best way to avoid holes in your contract is to instruct a commercial lawyer who can advise you accordingly and draft your contract so that your business is covered against any future mishaps.
+Contract law is a minefield, and without understanding its basic principles, you risk adding terms that courts may declare void or unenforceable.
+To avoid gaps in your contract, hire a commercial lawyer who can advise you properly and draft agreements that protect your business against future issues.
 After all, lawyers have seen it all, heard it all and fixed it all.

 Forgetting the All-important Alternative Dispute Resolution (ADR) Clause